christophmschaefer/miluphcuda/material-config/CREATE-MATERIAL-CONFIG.md

 **Plasticity model: Mohr-Coulomb**

-This is a linear dependence of the yield strength on pressure.
+This is a linear dependence of the yield strength on pressure, intended for granular-like materials, therefore the yield strength decreases to zero for p < 0.
+Note that for p < 0 the slope is not set by the friction coefficient, but = 1 (i.e., the zero is at -cohesion).

 You need to set `MOHR_COULOMB_PLASTICITY` in parameter.h (at compile time), and in the material config file: